 How To Enable 2FA In Twitch

 As Twitch is so incredibly popular, that makes it a target for hackers and scammers.
 Any platform that counts its users in the millions has the same challenge.
-The traditional username and password is just not secure so using 2FA, Two-factor Authentication, is a no-brainer.
+The traditional username and password are not secure, so using 2FA, Two-factor Authentication is a no-brainer.
 This tutorial will show you how to enable 2FA in Twitch.

-Two-factor Authentication uses two factors, two verification methods to permit access to an account.
-You probably already use it elsewhere, for banking Gmail, Outlook, PayPal or something else.
-You log in using your username and password and then a code is sent to your phone.
-You enter the code into the login box and you’re granted entry to your account.
+Two-factor authentication uses two factors, two verification methods, to permit access to an account.
+You probably already use it elsewhere for banking Gmail, Outlook, PayPal, or something else.
+You log in using your username and password, and then a code is sent to your phone.
+Once you enter the code into the login box, you gain entry to your account.
 That’s two-factor authentication.

 Enable 2FA in Twitch

 In Twitch, you can choose whether to use SMS or an authenticator app to receive your verification codes.
 However, you can only set up an authenticator app on the Twitch web or desktop app.

 Follow our quick tutorials below, and we’ll show you how to enable 2FA on the Twitch web and mobile app.

 - Using your preferred web browser, visit the Twitch web client and sign in to your account.

 - Click your profile icon on the top right corner and select Settings to access your Dashboard.

 - Select the purple “Set Up Two-Factor Authentication” button by Security.